Teraki raises $11 million to speed up computing on resource-constrained devices

 “We are impressed with what the talented team at Teraki has delivered and achieved.
 As sensors and devices continue to collect more data to enrich AI algorithms, efficient data processing will be a crucial part of the technology stack,” said Horizons Ventures’ Jonathan Tam.
 “We believe Teraki’s technology will become the backbone for the future of AI on the edge.”

 The resource-constrained, battery-powered segment of the IoT device market has received increased attention lately.
-In April, Microsoft announced that it acquired Express Logic, a San Diego, California-based developer of real-time operating systems (RTOS) for IoT and edge devices powered by microcontroller units (MCUs).
+In April, Microsoft announced that it had acquired Express Logic, a San Diego, California-based developer of real-time operating systems (RTOS) for IoT and edge devices powered by microcontroller units (MCUs).
 And in February, Google open-sourced Cloud IoT Device SDK, a collection of libraries for embedded microcontroller-class devices.